ZIP GARDEN

 Gardening enhances the overall quality of life and decreases the severity of depression, anxiety, and other mental health problems

-2017 meta-analysis identified 21 English language studies on health outcomes related to gardening published in peer-reviewed journals between 2001 and 2016.
+A 2017 meta-analysis identified 21 English language studies on health outcomes related to gardening published in peer-reviewed journals between 2001 and 2016.
 Gardening types examined included daily gardening and short-term gardening.
 Eleven studies focused on patients with serious mental health problems, such as major depressive disorder and Alzheimer’s disease.
 Eleven studies focused on the benefits of gardening in individuals without serious medical or mental health problems.

 Stress Reduction